rte-antares-rpackage/antaresRead/cran-comments.md

 # Relase 3.1.0
-  -  One main feature to be compliant with the new Antares number version
+  -  One main feature to be compliant with the new Antares number version in API mode
 ## R CMD check results OK

 ❯ checking for unstated dependencies in examples ...
 OK